grafana/mimir/docs/sources/guides/query-sharding.md

 `avg`) are shardable, while query functions (like `absent`, `absent_over_time`, `histogram_quantile`, `sort_desc`, `sort`) are not.

 In the following examples we look at a concrete example with a shard count of `3`.
 All the partial queries that include a label selector `__query_shard__` are executed in parallel.
+The `concat()` annotation is used to show when partial query results are concatenated/merged by the query-frontend.

 ### Example 1: Full query is shardable